Background

 See Y-DNA SNP Tables

 A number of the Foxes in the Haplogroup R groupings have done additional SNP testing and genealogical research and have joined specific Haplogroup Projects, with some very interesting findings.
-If the origin is British, the R-U106 Subclades were late arrivals to Great Britain whereas R-P312 and R-L21 represent very early arrivals::
+If the ancestry is British, R-U106 Subclades were late arrivals to Great Britain whereas R-P312 and R-L21 represent very early arrivals::

 R-U106 Subclades: